 17 Questions To Ask A Marketing Candidate…& Answers to Look For

-Asking the right B2B marketing interview questions when hiring a new marketing leader is critical to your company’s sales success.
+Asking the right B2B marketing interview questions when hiring a new marketing professional is critical to your company’s sales success.

-First of all, the requirements for high performing B2B marketers have grown dramatically in the past few years because of rapid advancements in technology.
-Therefore knowledge and efficient use of multiple technologies is now the baseline entry ticket.
+The requirements for high performing B2B marketers have grown dramatically in the past few years due to rapid advancements in technology.
+Knowledge and efficient use of multiple technologies is now the baseline entry ticket.

-As a result more than a few B2B marketing candidates today are lacking in contemporary skills needed to find and deliver exciting sales leads.
-As the interviewer it’s your job to discover whether a candidate’s skillsets are fit your company’s needs and goals.
+Sadly, more than a few B2B marketing candidates today are lacking important skills needed to generate demand in a digital world.
+As the interviewer it’s your job to discover whether a candidate’s skillsets will fit your company’s needs and goals.

 Because today’s B2B purchaser acquires 70% of his/her knowledge about your company, products and services online before ever engaging with your salesperson.